pengvyn/kavpix-code/src/essays/number-tree/essay.md

 `exp` and `result` are equal.

-And now, to pick up where we left off
+And now, to pick up where we left off:

 ```typescript
 function valueIsNumber(